tranculent/forch/README.md

 ```

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

+## Contribution

+Before introducing any code, make sure there are unit tests and e2e (where applicable) tests.
+The Swagger API must be updated as part of the PR.

 ## Resources